 The Four Days

-The Palio horse race is over in the blink of an eye.
+The Piazza del Campo Horse Race is over in the blink of an eye.
 But, the event itself takes place over four days.
 The day of the race and the three before it.

 - The draw, also known as Tratta, is on the first day.
 This decides which of the ten of the seventeen contrade will participate in the race.
 This is also the day of pairing horses with riders.